mauricioszabo/mars-rover/README.md

 Changes from implementation: in case of parse error or other problems (like, rover is out of field or parse error), the following rules would be implemented:

-* If there's a parse error - three coordinates for start, or additional spaces before or after each coordinate, or invalid characters in rover's movement: nothing will be simulated, and we'll just return the string `INVALID-FORMAT`á
+* If there's a parse error - three coordinates for start, or invalid characters in rover's movement: nothing will be simulated, and we'll just return the string `INVALID-FORMAT`
 * If it's possible to parse commands, but after obeying one command rover would be in an invalid position - out of bounds - we'll return `ERROR OUT-OF-FIELD `, followed by the last valid position of rover before it reached an invalid coordinate.